cliffeh/marc/README.md

 A library and a set of command-line tools for manipulating MARC records.

 ## Building
+You'll need to have zlib development headers installed; e.g., on Ubuntu:

+`sudo apt install zlib1g-dev`  # TODO make this truly optional...

 To build the marc library and command-line tool:
 > `./configure && make`

+If you're trying to regenerate the `configure` script using `autogen.sh`, you'll also need autoconf and libtool; e.g., on Ubuntu:

+`sudo apt install autoconf libtool`

 ## Testing
 To run unit tests: